saurabhacellere/flink/docs/ops/state/large_state_tuning.md

 For state to be snapshotted asynchronsously, you need to use a state backend which supports asynchronous snapshotting.
 Starting from Flink 1.3, both RocksDB-based as well as heap-based state backends (`filesystem`) support asynchronous snapshotting and use it by default.
-This applies to both managed operator state as well as managed keyed state (incl. timers state).
+This applies to to both managed operator state as well as managed keyed state (incl. timers state).

 <span class="label label-info">Note</span> *The combination RocksDB state backend with heap-based timers currently does NOT support asynchronous snapshots for the timers state.
 Other state like keyed state is still snapshotted asynchronously.
 Please note that this is not a regression from previous versions and will be resolved with `FLINK-10026`.*